 The Forest Edge Resort is one of the best places to stay in Sepilok, if you are looking for a natural, jungle retreat close to the Borneo wildlife and local Sepilok attractions.

-Sepilok Forest Edge Resort is about 16 miles from the centre of Sandakan or 10 miles from Sandakan Airport (SDK).
+Sepilok Forest Edge Resort is approximately 16 miles from the centre of Sandakan or 10 miles from Sandakan Airport (SDK).
 We flew in from Kota Kinabalu and took a cab directly to the resort, which took about 15 minutes.

 Alternatively, you could take a cab from Sandakan or the public bus, which runs 4 times a day to Sepilok.